xcart/xcart-docs/_pages/kb_en/modules/MMY.md

 ![customer_filters.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/customer_filters.png)

 The **Make/Model/Year** filters show up on all pages in your online store.
-A customer selects a make of car (vehicle brand), a model, a year and an engine using convenient modern selectors and gets a list of parts for the vehicle with set characteristics.
+A customer selects a make of a product, a model, a year and an engine using convenient modern selectors and gets a list of products with the set characteristics.

 ![filters-fontend.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/filters-fontend.png)

 Registered customers can save their vehicles in the account with the **'Remember my vehicle'** checkbox.
 Next time they come to your store, they will see the parts for their vehicles right away without the need to use filters.